-The day that every social media manager had been dreading for some time finally dawned one cold morning in January 2018.
+The day that every social media manager had been dreading dawned one cold morning in January 2018.
 That was the day Facebook CEO Mark Zuckerberg announced he had resolved to “fix Facebook” after more than a year of scrutiny over fake news and political bubbles.

 Part of the Facebook brain trust’s plan to right the ship involved major changes to the algorithm that dictates what appears in users’ News Feeds.
 It would shift to prioritize posts from family and friends over content from brands and business Pages, foreshadowing potentially drastic declines in reach and engagement.
 As Adam Mosseri, head of News Feed, explained in a post:

 “Because space in News Feed is limited, showing more posts from friends and family and updates that spark conversation means we’ll show less public content, including videos and other posts from publishers or businesses.

 As we make these updates, Pages may see their reach, video watch time and referral traffic decrease.
 The impact will vary from Page to Page, driven by factors including the type of content they produce and how people interact with it.
 Pages making posts that people generally don’t react to or comment on could see the biggest decreases in distribution.
 Pages whose posts prompt conversations between friends will see less of an effect.”

 The announcement embodied every social marketers’ worst nightmare.
 It was unclear how this new directive would affect paid social strategy.
 It was also confusing.
 For some time, Facebook had been pushing features like ad targeting and Instant Articles that benefited brands and publishers.
 With the changes to the News Feed algorithm, it seemed like Facebook had turned its back on Pages.

 A few months have passed since the new algorithm began to roll out.
 Here, we examine how the changes have impacted brands and businesses on Facebook.
 We also explore what we have learned so far in this new frontier.